 Use references, books, magazines, and screenshots.
 It doesn’t matter where you get the images when you are learning.

-I wouldn’t learn from life.
-You will crash if you do.
-I would use photos for confidence.
+I wouldn’t learn from life in the initial stages.
+I would use photo references for confidence.

 This will interest you: Is Drawing From Reference Photos Bad?
 Are You Cheating?

-And draw what you like to draw.
-Not these dumb-arse shapes or still-life studies.
-If you think drawing an egg or an apple is going to excite your interest, you’re very different from me.
-That garbage put me off at school.
+Choose a subject matter that interests you and you’ll apply your best efforts.
+If you think drawing an egg or an apple is going to excite your interest, then you’re very different from me.
+That nonsense put me off at school.
+What a waste of time

 I draw wildlife because I’m interested in the natural world.
-It sustains my interest.
-I can do other things but I always return to my first love.
+It’s the best way to sustain my interest.
+I can do other things, and sometimes do, but I always return to my first love.

 Do what you love doing.
 It’s supposed to be fun.